magenta/magenta-js/music/README.md

 ../scripts/checkpoint_converter.py /path/to/model.ckpt /path/to/output_dir
 ```

-There are additonal flags available to reduce the size of the output by removing unused (training) variables or using weight quantization.
-Call `../scripts/checkpoint_converter.py -h` to list the avilable options.
+There are additional flags available to reduce the size of the output by removing unused (training) variables or using weight quantization.
+Call `../scripts/checkpoint_converter.py -h` to list the available options.

 #### Specifying the Model Configuration